 Port of Spain is the capital of the Republic of Trinidad and Tobago.
 Port of Spain is Trinidad and Tobago's most developed city.
 The city serves primarily as a retail and administrative centre.
 Trinidad and Tobago are islands between the Caribbean Sea and the North Atlantic Ocean, northeast of Venezuela.
 Tropical; rainy season (June to December).
 Mostly plains with some hills and low mountains.
 The official language is English.
 It is widely spoken, while Creole, Spanish and some dialects are also spoken, but not in business circles.
 The main religions are Christianity, Hinduism, Islam.
 The economy of Trinidad is based on natural gas and oil.
 Recent growth has been fuelled by investments in liquefied natural gas (LNG), petrochemicals, and steel.
 Tourism and manufacturing are also important to the local economy.
 Tourism is a growing sector, although not proportionately as important as in many other Caribbean islands.
 Agricultural products include citrus, cocoa, and other products.
+The security risk for expatriates in Trinidad and Tobago is medium overall, but high in some areas.
+Risks include a high crime rate on the island of Trinidad (lower on the island of Tobago), opportunistic street crime, violent crime, muggings and assaults.
 The population in Port-of-Spain is 0.057 Mil (2014 est.), while the inflation rate is 3.08% (2014 est.).

 Cost Of Living